 Inside the utricle of the inner ear are small calcium crystals in ears called otoconia.
 They are responsible for our sense of gravity and linear acceleration.
 These ear crystals are on top of cilia, the hairs of the sensory cells of the inner ear that are attached to tiny nerves.

-Movements of the ear crystals cause stimulation of the nerves, which informs the brain that your head is moving.
+Movements of the crystals in ears cause stimulation of the nerves, which informs the brain that your head is moving.
 In short, they act as a motion-sensing component until they break loose and migrate into one of the ear’s semicircular canals and cause a disturbance in our balance.

 The ear crystals are all connected and tell you the motion you are making.
 In general, the fluid located in the semicircular canals and the crystals in your utricle move only when your head moves.
 As soon as your head stops moving, the fluid in the canals should settle down as well.

-However, the disconnection of the crystals causes some to float in the fluid-filled canals for a couple of seconds.
+However, the disconnection of the calcium crystals in ears causes some to float in the fluid-filled canals for a couple of seconds.
 As a result, your inner ear transmits a false signal to the brain that you are moving, and your brain modifies your eye position to compensate.
-Since you are not actually moving, the brain can’t see and figure out the movement, and it results in vertigo.
+Since you are not actually moving, the brain can’t see and figure out the movement, and it results in you experiencing symptoms of ear crystals like vertigo.